widberg/fmtk/docs/source/fueltotemscript.rst

 Constants
 ---------

 All constants are case insensitive.
+While these constants change the numeric value, the string value will remain unchanged.
+Some commands will check for string values of "OFF" or "ON" independently of the command evaluator.
+In this case the argument must match exactly since the string value is being checked and not the numeric value.

 .. code-block:: c